Kentucky vs. Kansas College Basketball Predictions & Picks - November 14

 Kentucky Performance Insights

-- The Wildcats were the seventh-best team in the nation in rebounds per game (36.6) and ninth-best in rebounds allowed (26.8) last year.
+- Kentucky put up 74.5 points per game and gave up 67.8 last year, ranking them 113th in the country on offense and 105th defensively.

-- Last season Kentucky was ranked 46th in the nation in assists with 15.1 per game.
+- The Wildcats were the seventh-best team in college basketball in rebounds per game (36.6) and ninth-best in rebounds allowed (26.8) last year.

-- At 6.3 made 3-pointers per game and shooting 34.7% from beyond the arc last season, the Wildcats were 288th and 151st in the nation, respectively, in those categories.
+- Kentucky was 46th in the country in assists (15.1 per game) last season.

 Kansas Performance Insights